HK-MBURU/church-web-in-reactjs/README.md

-This is the website am building for the church that willcomprise of:
+This is the website am building for the church that will comprise of:
 -video player
 -audio player
 -image gallery